-Freezing: I have frozen this shredded chicken in small bags or containers.
-When ready to defrost, simply take out the night before and let it defrost in the refrigerator overnight or simply heat from frozen in the microwave or in a pan.
+Freezing: I have frozen this shredded chicken in small bags or these containers for freezing.
+When ready to defrost, simply take it out the night before and let it defrost in the refrigerator overnight or simply heat from frozen in the microwave or in a pan.
 The chicken should last 2-3 months in the freezer.

-You can cook 1 lb of chicken int he instant pot for 14 minute son high pressure.
-If the chicken is frozen I do 18 minutes on high pressure.
-For each pound of chicken, I increase cook time by 1-2 minutes.
+You can cook 1 lb of chicken in the instant pot for 14 minutes on high pressure.
+For frozen chicken breasts, I do 18 minutes on high pressure.
+For each pound of chicken, I increase the cook time by 1-2 minutes.

-Typically it’s very easy to over cook chicken, but in the instant pot it is difficult to do.
+Typically, it’s very easy to overcook chicken, but in the instant pot, it is difficult to do.
 Pressure cooking really locks in the flavor and moisture of chicken.
-I wouldn’t cook 1 lb of chicken past 20 minutes in the pressure cooker, but if you do, it probably won’t even be over cooked!
+I wouldn’t cook 1 lb of chicken for 20 minutes in the pressure cooker, but if you do, it probably won’t even be overcooked!

 Here are some instant pot shredded chicken ideas for you!
 This chicken is so versatile, it really goes with anything!